UmairPirzada/Q-Learning_Cat_Mouse_GridWorld/README.md

 # How to Run
 Clone the Repository:
 git clone https://github.com/UmairPirzada/Q-Learning_Cat_Mouse_GridWorld.git

-cd Q-Learning_Cat_Mouse_GridWorld
-Install Dependencies:
+# Install Dependencies:
 Make sure you have the necessary Python packages installed:

-pip install gym numpy pillow matplotlib
+pip install

+gym

+numpy

+pillow

+matplotlib

 Run the Training and Visualization: